gis-ops/tutorials/postgres/postgrest-postgis-elevation-api.md

   -d '{"type": "Point","coordinates":[11.6438, 46.9381],"crs":{"type":"name","properties":{"name":"EPSG:4326"}}}'
 ```

-By specifying the request header `Prefer: params=single-object`, we can let PostgREST know to intepret the entire POST body as the value of a single parameter.
+By specifying the request header `Prefer: params=single-object`, you let PostgREST know to interpret the entire POST body as the value of a single parameter.
 Quite handy for endpoints only expecting one single JSON object.
-The GeoJSON has a crs specified (4326) which could basically be any projection of your choice.
+The GeoJSON has a crs specified (= EPSG:4326) which could basically be any projection of your choice.

-The response will be a height value in meters.
+**The response will be a height value in meters.**

 ### Wrap-up

 Congratulations for completing this tutorial.
 By now you will have learnt how to set up and use the PostgREST web API to return height values from a digital elevation model.

-Please feel free to get in touch with us if you have any further questions, need support or have ideas for other tutorials on PostgREST!
+Please feel free to get in touch with us at **enquiry[at]gis-ops.com** if you have any further questions, need support or have ideas for other tutorials on PostgREST!